Where can I Purchase Latisse in Seattle?

 Possible Latisse Side Effects

-Approximately 4% of Latisse users report itching and/or eye redness, which are temporary.
-Less common are side effects that may occur on the skin near your eyes, such as skin darkening or irritation.
+Less than 5% of Latisse users report itching and/or eye redness, both of which are temporary.
+Even less common side effects may occur on the skin near your eyes, such as skin darkening or irritation, though these are exceptionally rare.
 Keeping Latisse solution on the base of the upper lashes and taking care not to get it on other parts of the eye can reduce the risk of side effects such as irritation.
 Still, it’s important to be assessed by a doctor to make sure you are a good candidate for this lash-growing solution.
 All prescription medications have potential side effects, and we will discuss them with you during your office visit to Seattle Plastic Surgery Center.

 Do you have questions about Latisse?
 Contact the office of board-certified Seattle cosmetic surgeon Dr. Craig Jonov for more information.